 b2B FAQs for Students

 What do I have to do to have b2B listed on my Co-Curricular Record?

 The CCR is an official U of T document validating a student’s experiences and activities outside the classroom.
 It links the competencies gained from their experiences to skills that employers and graduate schools look for.
-To have b2B listed on your Co-curricular Record (CCR) you must complete the following requirements:
+To have b2B listed on your Co-curricular Record (CCR) you must complete the following requirements within an academic year:

 - Attend a b2B Career Skills workshop

 - Attend a b2B Alumni-Student Networking Event (this includes Career Panel Discussions, Speed Networking events, Industry Nights, Networking Without Borders events or Mentorship Meals)

 - Complete the reflective activity sent to all b2B event attendees following the event

 What is the dress-code for b2B events?

 While there is no official dress code for b2B events, we generally recommend business casual attire, particularly for the Mentorship Meals.